 Semifinals STV will be conducted as a remote/virtual activity.
-At the time of publication, XPRIZE does not envisage a need for teams to be physically colocated with judges for STV, however, XPRIZE reserves the right to have a representative, judge or other designated individual(s) visit teams in-person and or virtually during the testing window.
+XPRIZE does not envisage a need for teams to be physically colocated with judges for STV, however, XPRIZE reserves the right to have a representative, judge or other designated individual(s) visit teams in-person and or virtually during the testing window.
 Advanced notice will be provided prior to visit.

 Teams may choose to colocate based on their individual composition or system requirements, but this is at the discretion of each competing team.

-The XPRIZE Wildfire Operations Team will be colocated in order to standardize test conduct, scoring and administration, however the location will not necessarily be published to teams.
+The XPRIZE Wildfire Operations Team will be colocated in order to standardize test conduct, scoring and administration.